CrashOverride85/zc95/docs/Build.md

 ![front panel controls-bottom]
 ![front panel controls-top]

+* If printed/ordered, use the LED risers to get the LEDs at the correct height, e.g.:

+  ![front panel LED riser]:

+  (Thanks to @electro991 for this, see [#102][gh102])

-* Getting the LEDs at the correct height can be a little awkward.
+* Otherwise, getting the LEDs at the correct height can be a little awkward.
 Suggest soldering the POTs + rotary encoder first, putting the LEDs in (no solder yet), then attaching the board to the front panel (using 20mm bolts).
 Make sure the LEDs are level-ish, then solder in place.
 * Stating the obvious, but put all the hand-solder parts (LEDs, POTs and rotary encoder) on the side indicated by the silkscreen

 Fully assembled board: